DerBunman/DieBenutzerumgebung/README.md

 ![DieBenutzerumgebung](logo.png)

-`DieBenutzerumgebung` started as a innocent collection of dofiles and an script to manager these dotfiles.
+__DieBenutzerumgebung__ started as a innocent collection of dofiles and an script to manager these dotfiles.

-However, `DieBenutzerumgebung` has now many more features, hence the name change.
+However, __DieBenutzerumgebung__ has now many more features, hence the name change.
+But beware, DieBenutzerumgebung is still in ALPHA state all these nice features still have corners and edges.
+So use at your own risk.

 # Features
 ## Easily setup or update hosts with the dotfiles script.